abzetdin-adamov/Install-and-set-up-Apache-Cassandra-on-CentOS/README.md

 When it comes to physical location of data on disk, by default Cassanrda stores it in ```/var/lib/cassandra/data```.
 The default directory for the node can be changed by ```data_file_directories:``` setting in ```/etc/cassandra/conf/cassandra.yaml``` Cassandra settings file.

 **Commitlog** - any writing operation to cluster gloing to be firstly written in ```commitlog``` file located in the dedicated directory ```commitlog_directory: /var/lib/cassandra/commitlog```.
 The commit log is shared among tables.

-**Memtable** - in-memory buffer (cache) where Cassandra stores operational Column Family (table) until it reaches the limit when it going to be flushed to SSTable on the disk;
+**Memtable** - in-memory buffer (cache) where Cassandra stores operational Column Family (table) until it reaches the limit when it going to be flushed to SSTable on the disk.
+The command ```nodetool flush``` forces flushing from memtable to SSTable on the disk.

 **SSTables** - _Sorted Strings Table_ where Cassandra stores Column Family of disk.
 SSTable is immutable between flushes from memtables.
-One SSTable is created per table; To get the list of all SSTables under particular Keyspace (database) use following directory ```/var/lib/cassandra/data/<keyspace_name>```
+One SSTable is created per table; To get the list of all SSTables under particular Keyspace (database) use following directory ```/var/lib/cassandra/data/<keyspace_name>```.
+For each Column Family within keyspace, Cassandra creates list of associated files with extention *.db.
 Following list demonstrates the content of my ```ada_keyspace``` keyspace
 ```
 $ ls -la /var/lib/cassandra/data/ada_keyspace/staff-8b98db208bee11eb9fad414d896851fe/